Faustina and Liberata of Como

-Saints Liberata and Faustina of Como were two noble sisters from Rocca d'Olgisio in modern day Pianello Val Tidone, Italy.
+Liberata and Faustina of Como were two noble sisters from Rocca d'Olgisio in modern day Pianello Val Tidone, Italy.
 They lived as holy virgins in Como, Italy, during the 6th century and are venerated in the Roman Catholic Church as virgin saints.
-They are believed to of died around 580 and were initially buried at the monastery they founded.
+They are believed to have died around 580 and were initially buried at the monastery they founded.

 Traditionally they are remembered in the Roman Catholic Church for their renunciation of noble privilege, founding of a monastery dedicated to Saint Margaret in Como, their lives of piety, and miraculous intercession.
 Their cult spread throughout parts of Northern Italy, particularly Como and the Camoncia Valley where devotion continues today.

 Holy card featuring an image of Saint Liberata.

 Traditional biography

-Liberata and Faustina are believed to of been born to a man named Giovannato Miles a lord who is alleged to of founded the Rocca d'Olgisio fort located in Val Tidone, Italy.
+Liberata and Faustina are believed to have been born to a man named Giovannato Miles a lord who is alleged to have founded the Rocca d'Olgisio fort located in Val Tidone, Italy.
 Orphaned of their mother early in life, they were raised under the spiritual guidance of a devout tutor named Marcello.

-Expected to marry into other noble families, Faustina and Liberata instead rejected this after witnessing a spiritual vision of the grief of a widowed woman mourning the death of her husband, also wanting to avoid the pain of childbirth.
-This lead the two to flee the fort and leave for Como, traveling along the Po River before they would arrive in Como, joining the Order of the Benedictines, an order which at the time would have only recently begin to spread within Italy.
+Expected to marry into other noble families, Faustina and Liberata instead rejected this after witnessing a spiritual vision of the grief of a woman mourning the death of her husband, and through wanting to avoid the pain of childbirth.
+This led the two to flee for Como via the Po River, joining the Benedictines, an order which at the time would have only recently begin to spread within Italy.

-In Como a miracle was attributed to Liberata, who healed a woman near death after being crucified by her husband, saving her life.
-Although initially opposed to their vocations, their father would later give his daughters some of his wealth in order to support their work.
+In Como a miracle was attributed to Liberata, who healed a woman near death after being crucified by her husband.
+Although their father was opposed to their vocations at first, he later gave his daughters some of his wealth in order to support their work.

 After death

-Around 580 when the Saints died, they initially were buried at the monetary they founded.
+When the sisters died, around the year 580, they were buried at the monastery they founded.
 Their bodies were later moved to the Cathedral of Santa Maria in Como for security reasons related to local invasions, "around the year 1000" or between "1096 and 1125," during the episcopate of Bishop Guido Grimoldi.
-On January 18, 1317, their bodies were moved to under the high altar of the cathedral.
+On January 18, 1317, their bodies were moved under the high altar of the cathedral.

 On May 14, 1317, their bodies were moved from the cathedral to the Church of San Carpoforo in Como, under Bishop Leone de’ Lambertenghi.
 During this process is potentially when additional relics were created.

 The tibia of Saint Liberata was reportedly transferred to Piacenza and kept in the church of Sant'Eufemia.
-Additionally, the heart of Saint Liberata was also said to have been transported to Piacenza and placed in the crypt of a church dedicated to Saint Margherita, which archaeological research conducted in 1960-1980 later revealed to be the remains of a 6th-century church dedicated to Santa Liberata.
+Additionally, the heart of Saint Liberata was also said to have been transported to Piacenza and placed in the crypt of a church dedicated to Saint Margherita, which archaeological research conducted in 1960-1980 revealed to be the remains of a 6th-century church dedicated to Santa Liberata.